eddylj/LoopMania/assumptions.md

 * Buildings can’t be replaced after being put down
 * Buildings can only be placed on unoccupied tiles
 * Game will not save if you go back to main menu
+* Character only has to be touching battle/support radius of enemies to trigger battle